MHimken/WinRE-Customization/README.md

 **Attention**
 This can only be done in an automated fashion, if the disk:

-* is formatted as recommended for UEFI (with the recovery partition being at the very end of the disk) and
+* is formatted in UEFI using GPT partitions (this is verified) and
 * if the sysdrive has enough space and no blocking files to shrink it to the required size - this is verified.

 A description of each parameter comes with the script.